haani-niyaz/devops-journal/_posts/2018-05-10-how-does-ssl-work.markdown

 ### Overview

-The sequence diagram below illustrates the different parties involved in setting up SSL and how the encrypted channel is established.
+The sequence diagram below illustrates the different parties involved in setting up SSL certificates and how the encrypted channel is established.

 ![How Does SSL Work](css/images/how-does-ssl-work.png){:class="img-responsive"}